patchamama/PP1-Taekwondo-Migration-Guide/README.md

 ## Testing

   - Several tests have been carried out to check that the website contains as few errors as possible:
-    - The display of the page has been checked on several devices (android phone and tablet, laptop Macbook Pro with different browsers: safari, chrome, edge and firefox in their current versions and no error or change of behaviour on the page has been appreciated.
+    - The display of the page has been checked on several devices (android phone and tablet, iPad and a laptop Macbook Pro with different browsers: safari, chrome, edge and firefox in their current versions and no error or change of behaviour on the page has been appreciated.
 Only one bug has been found in the header animation in Safari which is specified in the next section.
-    - It has been checked that the page is responsive on different screen sizes (devtools) and has worked as expected.
+    - It has been checked that the page is responsive on different screen sizes (devtools in chrome vers.
+111.0.5563.64) and has worked as expected.
     - No errors have been detected in the official html validator: [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpatchamama.github.io%2FPP1%2Findex.html)
     - No error has been detected in the official css validator: [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https://patchamama.github.io/PP1/index.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
     - Performance tests were done using lightouse (devtools) in chrome and the data returned is quite good.